 Following the introduction of variable student fees in the 2006/07 academic year for HE providers in England, Northern Ireland and Wales, this information is administration specific.
 From 2008/09 postgraduate fee income from research and taught students has been separated.

-EU domicile (England only from 2016/17) includes fees for all those students whose normal residence is in countries which were European Union (EU) members.
+EU domicile (England only in 2016/17; all UK nations from 2017/18) includes fees for all those students whose normal residence is in countries which were European Union (EU) members.

 Non-EU domicile includes fees for all HE courses for students whose normal residence prior to commencing their programme of study was outside the EU.

 Non-credit-bearing course fees includes all fee income received in respect of non-credit-bearing liberal adult education, continuing education or extra-mural courses.

 FE course fees includes fee income received for the provision of FE/non-advanced courses.

 Research training support grants includes all income from charities (awarded by open competitive process) for general research studentships, and all grants made by Research Councils and other bodies in support of the training of research students, including the tuition fee element.